 Bitstamp is one of the oldest and most respected cryptocurrency exchange platforms.
 It’s been in operation since 2011.
-In this post, I’ll review the exchange, compare it to other leading exchanges and give me personal experience with it as well.
+In this post, I’ll review the exchange, compare it to other leading exchanges and describe my personal experience with it as well.

 Bitstamp is a veteran cryptocurrency exchange that was founded in 2011 and has been leading the space ever since.
 The exchange puts an emphasis on quality over quantity, supplying trading options for a limited amount of cryptocurrencies yet maintaining a positive user experience overall.

-If you want a more detailed review about Bittrex keep on reading.
-Here’s what I’ll cover:
+That’s Bitstamp in a nutshell.
+If you want a more detailed review keep on reading, here’s what I’ll cover:

 - Bitstamp Overview